 INTRODUCTION TO COMPUTERS

-This four-week, half-day course equips participants with basic computer skills including parts and uses of a computer, typing practice, Windows XP, Microsoft Word, Internet and e-mail basics, and creating a resume.
+This self-paced, half-day course equips participants with basic computer skills including parts and uses of a computer, typing practice, Windows Operating System, Microsoft Word, Internet and e-mail basics, and creating a resume.
 The program is customized based on job goal.

 BEGINNING OFFICE TECHNOLOGY (BOT)